 2. Israeli Tahini Toast from The Edgy Veg

 Start your day with this easy-to-make breakfast (or snack) that is made with colorful peppers, lemon juice, and tomatoes.
 While many tahini toast recipes contain honey, this recipe for Israeli Tahini Toast from The Edgy Veg does not.
 It’s 100% vegan!

 3. Miso Mushroom Bowl from Feasting at Home

 If you’re looking for a savory umami-flavored soup, look no further than this Miso Mushroom Bowl from Feasting at Home.
 Top it off with sprouts or seeds for an extra immune boost.

 4. Sweet Potato Nachos from 80 Twenty Nutrition

 I’ve mentioned that Tex-Mex food is my FAVORITE type of food.
 So much so that had our wedding catered by a vegan Tex-Mex restaurant.
-Nachos are at the top of my list of favorite foods, so you can imagine how excited I was to find this recipe for Sweet Potato Nachos from 80 Twenty Nutrition.
+Nachos are at the top of my list of favorite foods, so you can imagine how excited I was to find this recipe for Sweet Potato Nachos from Two Peas and Their Pod.
 Add pickled jalapenos for an added boost of both flavor and probiotics.